-Buildings insurance covers the physical structure of your property – essentially the bricks and mortar of the building, and any permanent fittings or fixtures (from your doors to your kitchen sink).
+Buildings insurance covers the physical structure of your home – the bricks and mortar – and any permanent fittings or fixtures (from your doors to your kitchen sink).

-You could take out your buildings and contents insurance with the same provider to reduce the hassle, but you should always compare quotes to ensure you’re getting the best deal.
+You can take out your buildings and contents insurance with the same insurer to reduce the hassle, but you should always compare quotes to ensure you’re getting the best deal.

-Get quotes from several insurers – we work with over 55 companies to help you find the best deal
+Get quotes from a few different insurers – we work with over 55 companies to help you find the best deal for you

-You can usually get a no-claims discount if you’ve gone several years without a claim
+You can usually get a no-claims discount if you’ve gone several years without making a claim

-Paying for your insurance in an annual lump sum works out cheaper than paying monthly, so it’s worth doing if you can afford to
+Paying for your insurance all in one go works out cheaper than paying monthly, so it’s worth doing if you can afford to

-Asking for a higher excess implies you’re less likely to claim, so you get a lower premium
+Asking for a higher excess tells insurers that you’re less likely to claim, so you get a lower premium

-Standard contents insurance will protect your possessions inside your home, but not always when you’re out and about with your laptop or mobile phone.
+Standard contents insurance will protect your possessions inside your home, but not always when you’re out and about.
 ‘Away-from-home’ covers things like laptops or mobile phones for damage, theft and loss when you're on the go

 Pop in some details about your home and